-Of the \$142 million of notes payable outstanding at July 1, 2017, \$124 million related to foreign subsidiaries, with \$82 million denominated in South African rand, \$40 million denominated in Argentine pesos and \$2 million denominated in Zambian kwacha.
-The weighted average interest rate for outstanding notes payable was 12.92% and 14.88% at July 1, 2017 and December 31, 2016, respectively.
-As of July 1, 2017, Seaboard had uncommitted credit lines totaling \$382 million, of which \$332 million related to foreign subsidiaries.
+Of the \$97 million of notes payable outstanding at September 30, 2017, all were related to foreign subsidiaries, with \$80 million denominated in South African rand, \$15 million denominated in Argentine pesos and \$2 million denominated in Zambian kwacha.
+The weighted average interest rate for outstanding notes payable was 11.56% and 14.88% at September 30, 2017 and December 31, 2016, respectively.
+As of September 30, 2017, Seaboard had uncommitted credit lines totaling \$419 million, of which \$369 million related to foreign subsidiaries.
+As of September 30, 2017, Seaboard's borrowing capacity under its uncommitted lines was reduced by \$97 million drawn under the uncommitted lines and \$3 million of letters of credit.
 The notes payable under the credit lines are unsecured and do not require compensating balances.

-Also, Seaboard has a \$100 million committed credit line secured by certain short-term investments, but there was no outstanding balance as of July 1, 2017.
+Also, Seaboard has a \$100 million committed credit line secured by certain short-term investments, but there was no outstanding balance as of September 30, 2017.
+During the third quarter of 2017, Seaboard renewed this credit line for another year until September 28, 2018, with no other changes to the agreement.